-- Non-spendable includes fund balance amounts that cannot be spent either because it is not in spendable form or because of legal or contractual constraints. - Restricted includes fund balance amounts that are constrained for specific purposes which are externally imposed by providers, such as creditors, or amounts constrained due to constitutional provisions or enabling legislation.
+- Non-spendable includes fund balance amounts that cannot be spent either because it is not in spendable form or because of legal or contractual constraints. - Restricted includes fund balance amounts that are constrained for specific purposes which are externally imposed by providers, such as creditors, or amounts constrained due to constitutional provisions or enabling legislation. - Committed includes fund balance amounts that are constrained for specific purposes that are internally imposed by the government through formal action of the highest level of decision-making authority and does not lapse at year-end.
+Committed fund balances are imposed by the District's board of education.

-Measure R Bonds Notes to the Basic Financial Statements For the Fiscal Year Ended June 30, 2020
+Notes to the Basic Financial Statements For the Fiscal Year Ended June 30, 2021

-- Committed includes fund balance amounts that are constrained for specific purposes that are internally imposed by the government through formal action of the highest level of decision-making authority and does not lapse at year-end.
-Committed fund balances are imposed by the District's board of education. - Assigned includes fund balance amounts that are intended to be used for specific purposes that are neither considered restricted or committed.
+- Assigned includes fund balance amounts that are intended to be used for specific purposes that are neither considered restricted or committed.
 Fund balance may be assigned by the Superintendent. - Unassigned includes positive fund balance that has not been classified within the abovementioned categories and negative fund balances in other governmental funds.